|Index||4 reviews in total|

 misfired so badly.
 This is a strange, disjointed attempt at

-freewheeling fantasy, though you have to give the filmmakers brownie
+freewheeling fantasy, though you have to give the filmmakers credit for

-a total dud, either; it's highly original, and there are scattered
+dud, either; it's highly original, and there are scattered moments that

-moments that work, but those bits are overwhelmed by strained efforts
+work, but those bits are overwhelmed by strained efforts at whimsy,

-at whimsy, punchlines that fall flat, and embarrassing performances by
+punchlines that fall flat, and embarrassing performances by supporting

-supporting players who look like refugees from a small town community
+players who look like refugees from a small town community theater.
+I

-theater.
-I don't regret seeing it and wouldn't mind taking another look
+don't regret seeing it and wouldn't mind taking another look someday if

-someday if a better print turns up, but caveat emptor: this movie is
+a better print turns up, but let the viewer beware: this movie is

 strictly for connoisseurs of Le Cinema Bizarre.

 One of the key problems with this movie is our protagonist, Hunter Hawk.
-Alan Mowbray was a gifted character actor, but he wasn't really leading man material and it's difficult to like the guy he's playing: Hawk has a mean streak, and once he has the power to turn people to stone he uses it with reckless abandon.
-I'm not sure any other actor could have made this man more likable-- Roland Young, perhaps?
+Alan Mowbray was a gifted character actor, but he wasn't really leading man material, and it's difficult to like the guy he's playing: Hawk has a mean streak, and once he has the power to turn people to stone he uses it with reckless abandon.
+I'm not sure any other actor could have made this man more likable -- Roland Young, perhaps?
 In any case, the script is full of stupefyingly bad jokes.
 (Example: when Mercury is brought to life he says: "Thanks, I was bored stiff."
 Groan.)
 Gilbert Emery manages to earn some laughs as the unflappable butler, but there are too many quips that bomb, too many sour notes and too many loose plot threads for this movie to be a satisfying experience.
-Even so, watching NIGHT LIFE OF THE GODS is certainly memorable, and nothing about it is predictable except for that hokey, tacked-on ending.
+Even so, watching Night Life of the Gods is certainly memorable, and never predictable except for that hokey, tacked-on ending.
 Even film buffs who think they've seen the weirdest stuff out there may watch this one in astonishment.

 P.S.
 Since writing this piece I've learned a few more things about the movie.
-For starters, it seems that the project itself was plagued by bad luck.
+For starters, it seems the project itself was plagued by bad luck.
 Author Thorne Smith died suddenly of a heart attack during the summer of 1934, just as the film was going into production, and then director Lowell Sherman caught pneumonia as it was wrapping up.
 He lived long enough to complete a final edit but died before the film's release.
-There are some odd stories in circulation about what caused Sherman to contract pneumonia; supposedly, he found the sound stage uncomfortably warm and took to directing the film in his underclothes!
-For what it's worth, I've examined a file of material concerning NIGHT LIFE OF THE GODS at the Performing Arts Library in NYC and found one photo of Sherman on the set: he's wearing shorts and a sports shirt, certainly casual attire for a director at the time but not what anyone would call alarmingly underdressed.
+There are some odd stories in circulation about what caused Sherman's illness; supposedly, he found the sound stage uncomfortably warm and took to directing the film in his underclothes!
+For what it's worth, I've examined a file of material concerning this film at NYC's Performing Arts Library, and found a photo of Sherman on the set: he's wearing shorts and a sports shirt, certainly casual attire for a director at the time, but not what anyone would call alarmingly under-dressed.

 The film itself is lucky to have survived.
 Apparently the only known print was held by a collector who turned it over to the UCLA Film Archive in the 1980s, where it remains.
 A video copy was made before the print was locked away, and all copies now in circulation derive from that 20 year-old dub, which is why the image quality is so poor.
 As noted above I feel the movie is something of a misfire, yet it still deserves a decent restoration and a chance to find a new audience.
 Movies as strange as this one don't come along every day!